“In fiction: we find the predictable boring.

 Predictability from your investments is far from boring

 Most funds see investor redemptions as a failure, a possible sign of customer dissatisfaction.
-However, at XTB, returning capital to our investors is viewed as a sign of success.
+At XTB, returning capital to our investors is viewed as a sign of success.
 It means we have achieved what we set out to do.

-To date, investors holding their XTBs to maturity have received over $40 million in face value repayments.
-In 2019 this number is likely to be in excess of $72 million.
-On top of this, investors holding XTBs also received regular income payments of more than $14 million in the 2018 calendar year.
+To date, investors holding their XTBs to maturity have received over $160 million in face value repayments.
+By the end of 2020 this number is likely to approach $200 million.
+On top of this, investors holding XTBs have also received regular income payments of more than $50 million.